This website is in the early stages of development – in broad terms, it will be a virtual museum of Eighteenth Century cricket

 The balance of cricket between urban and rural would ebb and flow during the 18th century, and the development of clubs was part of this process.
 The London Cricket Club was founded in 1722, a club for ‘noblemen’ and ‘gentlemen’, based out of the Star and Garter Inn in the centre of London.
 Most of their games were played at the Artillery Ground in Finsbury.
 The club was multi-functional, but both socialising and gambling cultures were key to its success.

 Disbanded during the Seven Years’ War (1756-63), many patrons retreated to the countryside and gathered around the renowned Hambledon cricket club in Hampshire.
-This became perhaps the main centre of cricket from about 1765 for the next 30 years.
+This became perhaps the main centre of cricket from about 1765 for the next 15 years.
 By the early 1780s, leading figures from the old London club were looking to relocate back to the city, commissioning Thomas Lord to find a private venue.
-He opened Lord’s Old Ground in 1787 in Marylebone, where, in the same year, the London Cricket Club reinvented itself as Marylebone Cricket Club (MCC).
-It would become the most famous, and undoubtedly the most powerful, cricket club in the world.
+He opened Lord’s Old Ground in 1787 in Marylebone, where, in the same year, the London Cricket Club reappeared as Marylebone Cricket Club (MCC).
+It would become the most famous, and the most powerful, cricket club in the world.

 By the late 18th century, the ‘great aristocrats’ and ‘gentlemen’ were threatening the vitality of the rural game by poaching the best players for urban matches, particularly for their new Marylebone club.
 Although the peasant and lower middle class game continued to be popular, by about 1815 the centre of gravity shifted decisively towards London and the emerging industrial cities in the English Midlands and the North.